jreisinger/jreisinger.github.io/cv.md

 * Project delivery management.

 Auditor
-at Slovenske elektrarne, an Enel Group company [Bratislava, 2006 - 2008]
+at Slovenske Elektrarne, an Enel Group Company [Bratislava, 2006 - 2008]

 * Performing audits and risk analysis in IT and financial areas (SOX).